-An accurate prediction of warm season precipitation amounts has remained an elusive goal for the atmospheric sciences despite steady advances in the ability of numerical weather prediction models to forecast many other atmospheric variables (e.g., Emanuel et al. 1995; Dabberdt and Schlatter 1996).
+An accurate prediction of warm season precipitation amounts has remained an elusive goal for the atmospheric sciences despite steady advances in the forecast many other atmospheric variables (e.g., Emanuel et al. 1995; Dabberdt and Schlatter 1996).
 One necessary condition for an accurate prediction of convective rainfall is a good forecast of where and when convection will initially develop.
 Currently both the prediction and understanding of convection initiation processes are impeded by a lack of high-resolution, high-accuracy water vapor measurements.

-For example, existing observational techniques for mapping the three-dimensional distribution of water vapor are lacking.
 Radiosondes, the traditional means of obtaining water vapor measurements, are insufficient because they provide only vertical profile information, are only available twice a day at most locations and have significant errors and biases (Guichard et al. 2000; Wang et al. 2002).

-Additionally, there is a general absence of operational ground-based water vapor remote sensing systems and many satellite techniques have relative
+Additionally, there is a general absence of operational ground-based water vapor remote sensing systems and many satellite techniques have relative difficulty in obtaining high-resolution and high-accuracy water vapor measurements in the lower troposphere.
+Thus, while water vapor measurements critically linked to convective processes, measurements are simply not available to derive high quality initial conditions for the next generation of numerical weather prediction models or to provide guidance for forecasters seeking to nowcast convective development and evolution.
+Adequate means for measuring water vapor are only now beginning to emerge.